giomartinsdev/factory-class-crud-generator/README.md

-# API-AD: Auto-Generated CRUD API
+# factory-class-crud-generator: Auto-Generated CRUD API

-API-AD is a Python FastAPI application that automatically discovers model classes in a models directory, creates PostgreSQL database tables, and generates complete CRUD endpoints with OpenAPI documentation.
+factory-class-crud-generator is a Python FastAPI application that automatically discovers model classes in a models directory, creates PostgreSQL database tables, and generates complete CRUD endpoints with OpenAPI documentation.

 ## Features